 Aren’t statically linked executables huge?

 It depends.
 Linking a stripped hello world program with glibc results in 600kb.
-Linking it with uclibc in about 7kb.
-Linking OpenBSD’s stripped ksh, which will be stali’s default shell, statically against uclibc results in a 170kb binary – linking it dynamically against glibc results in 234kb.
+Linking it with musl in about 7kb.
+Linking OpenBSD’s stripped ksh, which will be stali’s default shell, statically against musl results in a 170kb binary – linking it dynamically against glibc results in 234kb.
 Of course this won’t scale with every binary, for example we expect surf being about 5-6MB in size, but the normal Unix userland will be rather small, compared to most popular linux distros.

 Aren’t whole libraries linked into a static executable?

 No. Good libraries implement each library function in separate object (.o) files, this enables the linker (ld) to only extract and link those object files from an archive (.a) that export the symbols that are actually used by a program.
+Additionally, link-time optimization and dead code elimination (available in most modern GNU and LLVM based toolchains) allows for the extraction of necessary code on a function-by-function basis, while eliminating all unused library code, resulting in a smaller, faster, and more secure executables.

 What’s wrong with glibc?

 We think nearly everything is wrong with it.
-Its enormous complexity, its lack of good structure and well separated object files (otherwise linking trivial programs wouldn’t result in 600kb oberhead) and even worse than that, its design decision to use dlopen for certain “separated” library features (NSS, locales, IDN, …), which makes it nearly impossible to use glibc for static linking in non-trivial programs.
+Its enormous complexity, its lack of good structure and well separated object files (otherwise linking trivial programs wouldn’t result in 600kb overhead) and even worse than that, its design decision to use dlopen for certain “separated” library features (NSS, locales, IDN, …), which makes it nearly impossible to use glibc for static linking in non-trivial programs.
 Unfortunately, for certain tools we will ship glibc for pragmatic reasons.

 Of course Ulrich Drepper thinks that dynamic linking is great, but clearly that’s because of his lack of experience and his delusions of grandeur.